This Homemade Falafel recipe is loaded with herbs and lots of flavors!

 How to Serve Falafel

 This is the easy part!
-Falafel is so good in a sandwich, a wrap or on its own.
-Make a sandwich or wrap with shredded lettuce, mayo (or a spicy mayo!), tomatoes, sliced cucumbers, tucked into pita bread.
+Falafel is so good in a sandwich, a wrap, or on its own.
+Make a sandwich or wrap with shredded lettuce, mayo (or a spicy mayo!), tomatoes, sliced cucumbers, tucked into pita bread or Naan bread!
 Top with hummus, tahini sauce, or tzatziki.

 A lemon tahini sauce is traditional, but falafel tastes so good, it can be paired with any kind of sauce!
 Try placing a couple of balls of falafel or a patty of falafel over a bed of lettuce with dressing for a healthy, meat-free lunch!